Red algae

-Morphology
+Description

-Red algal morphology is diverse ranging from unicellular forms to complex parenchymatous and non- parenchymatous thallus.
+Red algal morphology is diverse, ranging from unicellular forms to complex parenchymatous and non- parenchymatous thallus.
 Red algae have double cell walls.
-The outer layers contain the polysaccharides agarose and agaropectin that can be extracted from the cell walls by boiling as agar.
+The outer layers contain the polysaccharides agarose and agaropectin that can be extracted from the cell walls as agar by boiling.
 The internal walls are mostly cellulose.
 They also have the most gene-rich plastid genomes known.

 Cell structure

 Red algae do not have flagella and centrioles during their entire life cycle.
-Presence of normal spindle fibres, microtubules, un-stacked photosynthetic membranes, presence of phycobilin pigment granules, presence of pit connection between cells filamentous genera, absence of chloroplast endoplasmic reticulum are the distinguishing characters of red algal cell structure.
+The distinguishing characters of red algal cell structure include the presence of normal spindle fibres, microtubules, un-stacked photosynthetic membranes, phycobilin pigment granules, pit connection between cells, filamentous genera, and the absence of chloroplast endoplasmic reticulum.

 Chloroplasts

-Presence of the water-soluble pigments called phycobilins (phycocyanobilin, phycoerythrobilin, phycourobilin and phycobiliviolin), which are localized into phycobilisomes, gives red algae their distinctive color.
-Chloroplast contains evenly spaced and ungrouped thylakoids.
-Other pigments include chlorophyll a, α- and β-carotene, lutein and zeaxanthin.
-Double membrane of chloroplast envelope surrounds the chloroplast.
-Absence of grana and attachment of phycobilisomes on the stromal surface of the thylakoid membrane are other distinguishing characters of red algal chloroplast.
+The presence of the water-soluble pigments called phycobilins (phycocyanobilin, phycoerythrobilin, phycourobilin and phycobiliviolin), which are localized into phycobilisomes, gives red algae their distinctive color.
+Their chloroplasts contain evenly spaced and ungrouped thylakoids and contain the pigments chlorophyll a, α- and β-carotene, lutein and zeaxanthin.
+Their chloroplasts are enclosed in a double membrane, lack grana and phycobilisomes on the stromal surface of the thylakoid membrane.

 Storage products

-The major photosynthetic products include floridoside (major product), D‐isofloridoside, digeneaside, mannitol, sorbitol, dulcitol etc. Floridean starch (similar to amylopectin in land plants), a long term storage product, is deposited freely (scattered) in the cytoplasm.
-The concentration of photosynthetic products are altered by the environmental conditions like change in pH, the salinity of medium, change in light intensity, nutrient limitation etc. When the salinity of the medium increases the production of floridoside is increased in order to prevent water from leaving the algal cells.
+The major photosynthetic products include floridoside (major product), D‐isofloridoside, digeneaside, mannitol, sorbitol, dulcitol etc. Floridean starch (similar to amylopectin in land plants), a long-term storage product, is deposited freely (scattered) in the cytoplasm.
+The concentration of photosynthetic products are altered by the environmental conditions like change in pH, the salinity of medium, change in light intensity, nutrient limitation etc. When the salinity of the medium increases, the production of floridoside is increased in order to prevent water from leaving the algal cells.